 Terra!
 Onlus is a grantee of the Open Society Foundations.

-Lucy Carrigan is a communications officer at the Open Society Foundations.
+November 2021, Lucy Carrigan was a communications officer at the Open Society Foundations.